TrueCar/gluestick/README.md

 Is actively being worked on and supported by TrueCar.

 ## Requirements
-GlueStick works best with v5+ of node but some people have had success running it under v4.
+GlueStick works best with v6.x.x of node but some people have had success running it under v4.
 Versions prior to 4 are not currently supported.
+Node v7 has known issues: https://github.com/TrueCar/gluestick/issues/322

 ## Install
 ```